Chart Color Schemes

 An assessment of population growth drivers in Aberfeldie reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Aberfeldie's population is estimated at around 4,353 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Aberfeldie's population is estimated at around 4,353 as of Feb 2026.
 This reflects an increase of 428 people (10.9%) since the 2021 Census, which reported a population of 3,925 people.
 The change is inferred from the resident population of 4,232 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 83 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,755 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Aberfeldie's 10.9% growth since the 2021 census exceeded the national average (9.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 2,755 persons per square kilometer, placing Aberfeldie in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 10.9% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 93.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for the Aberfeldie statistical area (Lv2), with the area expected to increase by 661 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.0% in total over the 17 years.
+Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected, with Aberfeldie expected to expand by 640 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.9% in total over the 17 years.

 Frequently Asked Questions - Population